-Today's episode is the first in a quarterly series with MHTCC (Mid-America Mental Health Technology Transfer Center) housed at the Munroe Meyer Institute here at UNMC.
-This episode, featuring our co-host Renee Paulin, introduces this new series on professional well-being and two new guests, Dr. Hannah West and Dr. Jordan Thayer who you'll see again on RN Huddle.
-Take a listen and be sure subscribe wherever you listen to podcasts to catch the next episode in the series, as well as other episodes featured here on RN Huddle!
+Today's episode is a re-visit of our first episode with the Burnout Busters team over at MHTTC (Mid-American Mental Health Technology Transfer Center) housed at the Monroe Meyer Institute here at UNMC.
+The episode follows co-host Renee Paulin as she introduces the series and our two guests Dr. Hannah West and Dr. Jordan Thayer (both who you may have seen on other episodes).
+Take a listen and be sure to subscribe wherever you listen to podcasts to catch the next episode in the series, as well as other episodes featured here on RN Huddle!
+Here is the link for the MHTTC website https://mhttcnetwork.org/centers/content/mid-america-mhttc.
 Read More.

 Today on RN Huddle, we continue the conversation between Dr. Heidi Keeler (our host) and Dr. Steve Wengel.
 While burnout is a very real issue in today's workplace, there are always options to help defeat and maybe even prevent it.
 Dr. Wengel and Heidi talk about what options may be available at your institution and how you can utilize those resources.
 Read More.

 In this episode, we sit down with host Dr. Heidi Keeler and a new guest Dr. Steve Wengel.
 Dr. Wengel is both the Assistant Vice Chancellor for Campus Wellness and Chair of the UNMC Department of Psychiatry.
 He is very interested in workplace burnout and how to best beat it.
 While it’s not a psychiatric condition, it is still very serious and more and more people experience it every day.
 Listen here for tips on how to avoid burnout and how to combat it should you or a co-worker feel it.
 Read More.